Facets of Symmetric Edge Polytopes for Graphs with Few Edges: Further Conjectures and Open Problems

-Through the course of this study, we observed several patterns that remain as conjectures or open questions.
-Computational evidence suggests interesting structure for the function \(F(x_1,x_2,x_3)\) beyond Theorem~\ref{thm:general F less than M}.
-Specifically, if either \(x_2\) or \(x_3\) is reduced by two while \(x_1\) is increased by two, the function appears to increase.
-We formally record this as follows.
+Through the course of this study, we observed several patterns that remain as conjectures and open questions.
+First, computational evidence suggests interesting structure for the function \(F(x_1,x_2,x_3)\) beyond Theorem~\ref{thm:general F less than M}.
+We formally record our observations as the following conjecture, which has been confirmed with SageMath~\cite{sage} for all $n$ less than or equal to $399$.

 \begin{conjecture} For \(n=2k\) and \(k\geq 2\) with \(x_1+x_2+x_3=n+1\), \(F(x_1,x_2,x_3)\) is maximized at \(F(n-1,1,1)\).
 For \(n=2k-1\) and \(k\geq 3\) with \(x_1+x_2+x_3=n+1\), \(F(x_1,x_2,x_3)\) is maximized at \(F(n-3,2,2)\).
 Further, for any \(x_1\geq x_2\geq x_3\geq 3\) all even or all odd positive integers,